 The Laboratory of Integrative Marine and Coastal Ecology focuses on understanding the mechanisms that underlie changes in marine and coastal ecosystems by studying the structure and dynamics of organisms, populations and communities.
-Our focus are marine sponges, corals and algae.
+Our focus is marine sponges, corals and algae.
 We use an interdisciplinary approach in which we integrate reproductive biology, experimental ecology, population genetics and mathematical modeling.
-The goal of our research is to determine how organisms, ecological interactions and ecosystems are altered by anthropogenic activities and global impacts such as marine pollution and climate change, and aims to enhance management of ecosystems.
+The goal of our research is to determine how organisms, ecological interactions and ecosystems are altered by anthropogenic activities and global impacts such as marine pollution and climate change, and aims to enhance the management of ecosystems.

 Fall 2019 News: